Consensys/tessera/README.md

     },
     "publicKey": "+UuD63zItL1EbjxkKUljMgG8Z1w0AJ8pNOR4iq2yQc="
 }
 ```

+##### Generating keys
 If the keys do not already exist they can be generated using the `-keygen` option.

 ```
 nexus -configfile config.json -keygen /path/to/config1 /path/to/config2
 ```

-This will check the given paths for configuration of the private keys.
-The configuration for these is the same as what is produced for a key, e.g.
+Where `/path/to/config1` is a configuration file used in the creation of a private key.
+Examples configurations include:

-Plaintext key:
+* Plaintext key:

-/path/to/config1
 ```
 {
     "type": "unlocked"
 }
 ```

-Password protected key:
+* Password protected key:

-/path/to/config2
 ```
 {
     "data": {